 According to the Bureau of Labor Statistics, the demand for physical therapists is expected to grow 28 percent by the year 2026.
-An aging population plus medical and technological developments are the driving factors for this job growth.
+An aging population with a desire to remain active is a driving factors for this job growth.

 Today’s older adults are staying active much longer than previous generations, and they depend on physical therapists to help them maintain their mobility.
-In addition, physical therapists help with rehabilitation after heart attacks, strokes and mobility-related injuries, plus they can help individuals manage chronic conditions, such as diabetes or obesity.
-Medical advances have extended the lives of trauma victims and newborn infants born with birth defects, which means physical therapists are needed to create individualized treatment plans for these patients.
-These plans are tailored to the severity of the injury, and can improve balance and coordination, strengthen muscle and joint flexibility, teach how to use a walker or wheelchair, and much more.
+In addition to treating orthopedic conditions, physical therapists help with rehabilitation after heart attacks, strokes and mobility-related injuries plus they can help individuals manage chronic conditions such as diabetes or obesity.
+Medical advances have extended the lives of trauma victims and newborn infants with birth defects, which means physical therapists are needed to create individualized treatment plans for these patients.
+These plans are tailored to the severity of the injury, and can improve balance and coordination, improve muscle and joint flexibility, teach how to use assistive devices, and much more.

-The B.S. in Exercise Science at William Woods University includes the option of pursuing a pre-physical therapy concentration, which enables you to meet the prerequisites required for admittance into a Doctor of Physical Therapy (DPT) program.
-This program is designed for students who want exposure to physical therapy patients as an undergraduate.
+The Bachelor of Science in Exercise Science at William Woods University includes the option of pursuing a pre-physical therapy concentration which enables you to meet the prerequisites required for admittance into a Doctor of Physical Therapy (DPT) program.
+This program is designed for students who want exposure to gain hands-on experience working with clients as an undergraduate.
 Students can also pursue a DPT after earning a Bachelor of Science in Biology.

 - Master anatomy by using 3-D anatomical models in the classroom

 - Develop collaboration skills via interprofessional education with students from other healthcare majors including athletic training, social work, nursing, and more

 - Gain hands-on experience through two required internships